kt3k/japanese-income-tax/README.md

 - @param {number} taxableIncome The taxable income
 - @return {number}

-Returns the actual amount you need to pay to the tax office.
+Returns the actual amount of income taxes you need to pay to the tax office.

 ## tax.residentTax(taxableIncome)